Policy Syntax

 <src-location> <command> <endpoint> to <verb> <endpoint>

-• <src-location> is required, and it must be in the form in <security attribute> VCN. <security attribute> must be specified, and it can only be a single security attribute.
+• <src-location> is required, and it must be in the form in <security attribute> VCN. <security attribute> must be specified, and it can be only a single security attribute.

 • <command> must be allow.